GenerallyHelpfulSoftware/SVGgh/README.md

 The included library assumes ARC style memory management.
 It's also been arbitrarily set to support iOS 7 and up.
 I've moved to using newer code annotations such as *nullable* so it requires a recent version of Xcode to compile.
 Supports both traditional and module based framework includes.

 Originally, this was distributed as a static library, but that is not a modern way to use it.
-So the enclosed project will build a framework, and most people will probably find the use of **Cocoapods** to be more enjoyable.
+So the enclosed project will build a framework, and most developers will probably find the use of **Cocoapods** more enjoyable.

-I've commented out **IB_DESIGNABLE** for the view classes pending more consistent and performant behavior on Xcode's part (or maybe I can figure out how to make it work better.)
-Try uncommenting it to see for yourself if it works, as it is satisfying when it does.
+I've enabled **IB_DESIGNABLE** for the view classes for environments with a minimum OS version of iOS 8 and above.
+This will allow artwork and widgets to be visible in Interface Builder.
+Cocoapods users should put ````use_frameworks!```` in their Podfile.

+The segmented control is not ready for use in tvOS apps.

 ### As a Black Box Library
 If you just want to use the code in your app and are uninterested in the underlying engine, the included Xcode project generates a framework (**SVGgh**) with the following public headers.
 By the way, the reason that classes tend to have a GH (Generally Helpful, or Glenn Howes) prefix is not narcissism, but an attempt of getting around the lack of a namespace in plain Objective-C.